edwardvalentini/EVContactsPicker/README.md

 [![License](https://img.shields.io/cocoapods/l/EVContactsPicker.svg?style=flat)](http://cocoapods.org/pods/EVContactsPicker)
 [![Platform](https://img.shields.io/cocoapods/p/EVContactsPicker.svg?style=flat)](http://cocoapods.org/pods/EVContactsPicker)

+## DISCLAIMER

+This is a work in progress...
+Use at your own risk.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.